 What is the new Trump administration’s approach on GSP?

-The Trump administration has decided to withdraw GSP for 94 products from all GSP beneficiary developing countries on the route to completely phased out.
+The Trump administration has decided to withdraw GSP for 94 products from all GSP beneficiary developing countries as the US is trying to completely phase out it.
 GSP withdrawal covers mainly Agricultural and handicraft products and is effective from November 1, 2018 onwards.

 According to the Washington Post, in 2016, the GSP covered only $19 billion, or less than 3 percent, of U.S. imports.